Olivia de Havilland Fast Facts

 1950 - Wins a Best Actress Academy Award for "The Heiress."

-1962 - "Every Frenchman Has One," her book on French culture and tradition is published.
+1962 - "Every Frenchman Has One," her book on French culture and tradition, is published.

 June 15, 2006 - A career tribute from the Academy of Motion Picture Arts and Sciences is held in Los Angeles.

-November 17, 2008 - Is a recipient of the National Medal of Arts at a White House ceremony attended by President George W. Bush and First Lady Laura Bush.
+November 17, 2008 - Is a recipient of the National Medal of Arts at a White House ceremony attended by US President George W. Bush and First Lady Laura Bush.

 September 9, 2010 - President Nicolas Sarkozy of France presents de Havilland with the Legion of Honour at Elysee Palace.